Flashio/UbuntuNginx/README.md

 # UbuntuNginx
-running an nginx webserver through Ubuntu
+running an nginx webserver through Ubuntu:

+1- pull the image using (docker push fforflashy/nginxubuntu:tagname) 2- run the imgae using (docker run -it -p 80:80 nginxubuntu) 3- start the webservice in ubuntu using (service nginx start) 4- enter the webpage using (http://localhost/index.html)